brbsix/debtool/README.md

 # debtool

-debtool is a wrapper around several other utilities that aims to simplify the workflow for downloading, unpacking, and repacking debian packages.
-It is especially handy if you just want to incorporate quick bug fixes, fix or remove unwanted package requirements, etc without the trouble of downloading sources.
-You can even rebuild packages that are no longer available in the apt repositories (so long as you have them installed).
+debtool is a wrapper around several other utilities that aims to simplify the workflow for downloading, unpacking, repacking, and reinstalling Debian packages.
+It is especially handy if you just want to incorporate quick bug fixes, alter package requirements, et cetera without the trouble of building from sources.
+You can even rebuild packages that are no longer available from your apt repositories (so long as you have them installed).

+As with all of my programs, feel free to let me know if you have any feedback or encounter any issues.

 Installation
 ------------